Note-Hive/Overview/README.md

 ### Step 1

 - **Check Available Issues in the Different Repositories**
-    - Here are a few of the Issues area you can check out but do check other repositories,
+    - Here are a few of the Issues area you can check out but do check other <a href="https://github.com/orgs/Note-Hive/repositories" target="_blank"> repositories </a>,

       <a href="https://github.com/Note-Hive/Overview/issues" target="_blank"> Overview </a>